raf120196/nc-low-code-n8n-course/theory/n8n-theory.md

 # Chapter 4: Data Persistence (Databases & Sheets)

 ## Overview
 Automations often need to store and retrieve data.
-This week, we explore how to use external storage solutions like PostgreSQL databases and Google Sheets to maintain state and persist information.
+This chapter, we explore how to use external storage solutions like PostgreSQL databases and Google Sheets to maintain state and persist information.

 ## 1. Relational Databases (PostgreSQL)
 PostgreSQL is a powerful, open-source relational database.